peppedilillo/sedbuilder/docs/api.md

 !!! warning
     At present, `sedbuilder` is only internally operational.
-    This means you must need to be on the ASI-SSDC network to use it.
+    This means you need to be on the ASI-SSDC network to use it.
     We will release to public soon.

+!!! note
+    At present, only internally hosted catalogs are supported.
+More will come.

 ## Functions